Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] and [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-DNS terminology is as described in [@?I-D.ietf-dnsop-terminology-bis] with one
+DNS terminology is as described in [@?RFC8499] with one
 modification: we restate the clause in the original definition of Privacy-enabling DNS server in [@!RFC8310] to include the requirement that a DNS over (D)TLS server should also offer at least one of the credentials described